Information for staff on services offered by Careers

 We aren’t just for students who already know what they want to do!
 Our friendly, qualified and professional staff can start students off on the process of career choice and we have resources to suit every learning style.
-Our Careers Advisers are happy to talk to students about their options; both short Quick Query and longer guidance appointments are available.
+Our Careers Advisers are happy to talk to students about their options; both short 20 minute and longer 45 minute appointments are available.
 Our information room and comprehensive website have up-to-date information on hundreds of occupations, sectors and employers.

 Succeed in the selection process

 Whether it’s for a placement, voluntary opportunity or graduate job we are experts in selection processes and have many ways to help your students succeed.
 We run sessions on CVs, application forms, interview skills and also provide access to practice aptitude tests.
 Our programme is accessible through MyFuture which students can access through their Bath login.
 Staff can access the system too.